 How Amaysim’s revenue was saved by its move away from mobile phones

-Maverick telco Amaysim cancelled dividends as full-year profit fell 76 per cent to $2.7 million, with revenue from its mobile phone business sliding and margins squeezed on broadband internet sales.
+Maverick telco Amaysim (ASX:AYS) cancelled dividends as full-year profit fell 76 per cent to $2.7 million, with revenue from its mobile phone business sliding and margins squeezed on broadband internet sales.

 However, the mobile phone and broadband player picked up revenue from Amaysim Energy, trading as Click Energy, selling power to consumers.